rwieruch/blog_robinwieruch_content/blog/react-router-nested-routes/index.md

 };
 ```

 By having this new dynamic yet nested route, we need to create a matching nested Route component for it in the App component.
-First, since it is a so called **Nested Route** (or child route) of the `/users` route, we can nest it in this respective parent Route component.
-In addition, since it is a so called **Dynamic Route**, it uses a dynamic route defined as `:userId` whereas a user's identifier matches dynamically (e.g. user with `id` of `'1'` would be matched to `/users/1`):
+First, since it is a so-called **Nested Route** (or child route) of the `/users` route, we can nest it in this respective parent Route component.
+In addition, since it is a so-called **Dynamic Route**, it uses a dynamic route defined as `:userId` whereas a user's identifier matches dynamically (e.g. user with `id` of `'1'` would be matched to `/users/1`):

 ```javascript{16-18}
 const App = () => {